mobiwek61/i2cQuaternion/README.md

 This is also my foray into creative writing.
 ### Introduction
 This project codes an Esp32s3 connected to an **IMU** to get coordinates as a **quaternion** many times per second and **display it as yaw/pitch/roll**, with magnetic compass direction for **yaw**.
-- The physical device for this costs about $35 in parts from reputable sellers and is very compact.
+- The physical device for this costs about $35 in parts from reputable manufacturers and is very compact.
 - For upcoming BLE interface, see [TODO's and other approaches to learning](#todos-and-other-approaches-to-learning)

 ### More about this code